am-will/codex-acp-agent/README.md

 # Codex ACP Agent

 This repository packages the Codex ↔ Agent Client Protocol adapter for Zed as a standalone Node.js project.
-It wraps the Codex SDK with the ACP transport so Zed can talk to Codex over stdio.
+It is the official Codex adapter and is not affiliated with, endorsed by, or sponsored by OpenAI or Zed Industries.
+The package wraps the Codex SDK with the ACP transport so Zed can talk to Codex over stdio.

 ## Prerequisites

 - Node.js 18 or later
-- A Codex account with the `codex` CLI logged in (`codex login`) **or** a `CODEX_API_KEY` you can export
+- A Codex account authenticated either by running `codex login` **or** exporting `CODEX_API_KEY`
 - Zed 0.153.0 or later (any build that supports external ACP agents)

 ## Getting Started